Poker Basics, Poker Strategy

 However, keep in mind that simply knowing the pot odds won’t always be enough, as you will also need to learn how to estimate your equity against your opponent’s range, but that’s a lesson for another day.

-For the time being, move forward calculating some simple pot odds and try going over some of your old hands.
-Find some spots where you should have made the call or folded according to pot odds but decided to go the other way.
+For now, move forward by calculating some simple pot odds and reviewing some of your old hands.
+Identify some instances where you should have made the call or folded according to pot odds but chose to go the other way.

 Poker Odds FAQ